akka/akka/akka-docs/src/main/paradox/scala/guide/modules.md

 Sharding is a pattern that mostly used together with Persistence to balance a large set of persistent entities (backed by actors) to members of a cluster and also migrate them to other nodes when members crash or leave.

-The challenge space that Sharding targets:
+Challenges that Sharding solves include the following:

 * How to model and scale out a large set of stateful entities on a set of systems.
 * How to ensure that entities in the cluster are distributed properly so that load is properly balanced across the machines.